-As of September 30, 2019, the City has no outstanding Waterworks and Sewer System Revenue debt.
+As of September 30, 2021, the City has no outstanding Waterworks and Sewer System Revenue debt.

-As of January 31, 2020, the City has no voted but unissued revenue bonds, and pursuant to State law, the City is not required to approve its revenue bonds through election.
+As of January 31, 2022, the City has no voted but unissued revenue bond, and pursuant to State law, the City is not required to approve its revenue bonds through election.